Table of Contents

-One of the common ways of softening water involves ion exchange, where calcium and magnesium are removed from the water, replaced by a sodium (salt) ion.
+One of the common ways of softening water involves a process called ion exchange, where calcium and magnesium are removed from the water, replaced by a sodium (salt) ion.

-Salt based water softeners contain resin beads, which have a negative charge.
+Salt water softeners (called Ion Exchange Softeners) contain resin beads, which have a negative charge.
 The magnesium and calcium minerals in hard water have a positive charge, and because opposites attract, they move towards and pass through the resin beads, where ion exchange takes place.

-- Strips all hardness out of the water, leaving absolutely no calcium and magnesium minerals behind.
+- Strips all hardness out of the water, leaving absolutely no magnesium and calcium minerals behind.